 Skip to content

-Indian rupee slide triggers remittance surge among UAE NRIs
+Indian rupee slide past 26 to the dirham triggers remittance rush in UAE

 AI-assisted This article was drafted with AI assistance and reviewed by an AbuDhabi.News editor before publication.
 See our editorial policy for the full workflow.